koenigpe/fake_ts/README.md

 * Round to *decimals* decimals
 * Filter out all records with to change if *on_changes* is set true

+main.py creates 3 drivecycle based on the sample data:
 Sample series:
 ![alt text](images/sample.png)